-Lossy compression is that compression which incurs a loss of data during the compression process.
+Lossy compression is that compression that incurs a loss of data during the compression process.
 And since compression is required to shrink down the file size of an audio file, the trade-off for quality is acceptable in most use-case scenarios.
 Depending on how the compression is carried out, it can turn out to be either a good compression — with not much loss of data — or bad compression — that completely tampers the audio quality and introduces artifacts that alter the original audio.
 Since the smaller file size also accompanies a loss of data and audio fidelity, lossy compression is not the preferred choice in professional settings which demand high-quality audio.

 (a) MPEG-1 Audio Layer 3 (MP3)

 MP3 is a relatively older format than most other audio formats normally found in use today.
-Back when it released, MP3 replaced the MIDI and WAV files that were widely used at that time, and slowly made its way into the mainstream.
+Back when it was released, MP3 replaced the MIDI and WAV files that were widely used at that time and slowly made their way into the mainstream.
 And later, got adopted as the standard format used in audio CDs and various music portals.
-One of the main reasons for the widespread adoption of MP3 is its smaller file size, which, the format manages to achieve using a lossy data compression algorithm that gets rid of some data (sound that is usually beyond hearing capabilities of humans).
+One of the main reasons for the widespread adoption of MP3 is its smaller file size, which the format manages to achieve using a lossy data compression algorithm that gets rid of some data (sound that is usually beyond the hearing capabilities of humans).
 And back in the day, since a majority of devices did not come with massive storage space like they do today, the size of an audio file was a major deterrent in choosing an audio format.
 Even today, most of the devices in the market come with support for MP3 audio files, which speaks for its popularity and widescale adoption.

 (b) Advanced Audio Coding (AAC)